-Born in Calgary Alberta, Thiessen was raised on a cattle farm an hour south east of the city.
-At age 12 she became a vegetarian and at 18 took off to Europe to live and work.
-In 2003 after the death of her sister from cancer Thiessen’s adventures became more self inquisitive.
-In 2005 she left to India where she lived in Yoga ashrams and studied with Tibetan monks.
-Since then she has lived in the yoga world teaching and studying and made several trips to the Sacred Valley in Peru studying with Medicine men and women.
+Born in Calgary Alberta, Amy Thiessen was raised on a cattle farm an hour south east of the city.
+Always walking to her own drum she became a vegetarian at 12 and at 18 took off to Europe to live and work.
+In 2003 after the death of her sister from cancer Thiessen’s expeditions became more self inquisitive.

 Curtis Glas - vocals & guitar

 In Between Goodbyes LP (to release March 2014)